Now in Second Year

 Space For God on Thursday

-In response to demand Space for God on Thursdays is now monthly and will restart after the 2017 Summer Break on Sept.
-21st - Dates can be found opposite - please speak to either Fr Jeremy or the PMC team for your preferences for the rest of 2017
+In response to demand Space for God on Thursdays is now monthly - Dates can be found opposite - please speak to either Fr Jeremy or the PMC team for your preferences for the rest of 2017 and 2018

 In our busy lives it can sometimes be difficult to make Space for God.